Chanel Miller, Sexual Assault Survivor, On The 'Immense Relief' Of Going Public

 After four years in the shadow of Brock Turner, the man who sexually assaulted her, the woman once known in the media as "Emily Doe" has taken her name back.
 In her new memoir, Know My Name, Chanel Miller has introduced herself to a world that knew her only as a victim at the heart of a nationwide criminal justice controversy — or, in some cases, labeled her much worse.

-And she says that moment, when at last she revealed her identity earlier this month, came as "an immense relief."
+And she says that moment, when at last she revealed her identity this month, came as "an immense relief."

-"It almost felt like a bittersweet birthday," Miller tells NPR's Morning Edition, "in that I was able to finally exist in the world without having to hide anything."
+"It almost felt like a bittersweet birthday," Miller told NPR's Morning Edition, "in that I was able to finally exist in the world without having to hide anything."

 Since the incident that made her story famous, even if not her name, Miller had spent much time in silence.
 Only her 12-page victim's statement, which she read in court before Turner was sentenced, spoke for her experience of that January 2015 night when Turner was discovered on top of her unconscious body behind a dumpster at Stanford University.

-"To sit under oath and inform all of us, that yes I wanted it, yes I permitted it, and that you are the true victim attacked by guys for reasons unknown to you is sick, is demented, is selfish, is stupid," Miller told Turner in court in 2016.
-"It shows that you were willing to go to any length, to discredit me, invalidate me, and explain why it was okay to hurt me.
+"To sit under oath and inform all of us that, yes, I wanted it, yes, I permitted it, and that you are the true victim attacked by guys for reasons unknown to you is sick, is demented, is selfish, is stupid," Miller told Turner in court in 2016.
+"It shows that you were willing to go to any length to discredit me, invalidate me, and explain why it was OK to hurt me.
 You tried unyieldingly to save yourself, your reputation, at my expense."

 Shortly after she read that statement in court, describing in vivid, disturbing detail the violence and trauma she'd experienced, the judge overseeing the trial sentenced her attacker to six months in jail — much less than the six years in prison that prosecutors wanted for Turner, who had been convicted of three counts of felony sexual assault.
 Aaron Persky, then a California Superior Court judge, justified his light sentence at the time by saying "a prison sentence would have a severe impact on [Turner]."